Direct laser acceleration in underdense plasmas with multi-PW lasers: a path to high-charge, GeV-class electron bunches

 The most favorable conditions for electron acceleration using DLA are when a long laser pulse (100s of fs) propagates through an underdense or near-critical plasma.
-The ponderomotive force expels the electrons creating a plasma channel, see Fig.\ref{fig:fields} (a).
-Quasi-static electromagnetic fields are generated within the channel, facilitating electron oscillations around the central axis and causing some electrons to be resonantly accelerated to energies exceeding the vacuum limit.
-The simplest description of DLA assumes the laser is a plane wave with a temporal envelope propagating within the static electric and magnetic fields linearly dependent on the radial distance \cite{pukhov1999,arefiev2012,khudik2016,huang2016,huang2017}.
-In this ideal description, the equations have a conserved quantity $I = \gamma - p_x/m_ec + \omega_p^2y^2/4c^2$ throughout the interaction \cite{khudik2016}, as long as there are no losses (eg. radiation reaction \cite{jirka2020}) and as long as the background plasma parameters remain constant.
+The ponderomotive force expels the electrons creating an ion channel, see Fig.\ref{fig:fields} (a).
+Quasi-static electromagnetic fields are generated within the ion channel, facilitating electron oscillations around the central axis and causing some electrons to be resonantly accelerated to energies exceeding the vacuum limit.
+The simplest description of DLA assumes the laser is a plane wave with a temporal envelope propagating within the static electric and magnetic fields linearly dependent on the radial distance (see Appendix) \cite{pukhov1999,arefiev2012,khudik2016,huang2016,huang2017}.
+In this ideal description, the equations have a conserved quantity $I = \gamma - p_x/m_ec + \omega_p^2y^2/4c^2$ throughout the interaction \cite{khudik2016}, as long as there are no losses (eg. radiation reaction \cite{jirka2020}) and the background plasma parameters remain constant.
 Here, $\omega_p$ stands for the background plasma frequency, $y$ is the transverse displacement of the oscillating electron, $\gamma$ is the relativistic Lorentz factor and $p_x$ is the momentum in the direction of laser propagation.
-The integral of motion $I$ can be derived directly from the Hamiltonian, and its constant value is a consequence of the canonical momentum conservation.
+The integral of motion $I$ can be derived directly from the Hamiltonian.
 The plasma channel has a radial electric field and an azimuthal magnetic field, both acting on negatively charged particles co-propagating with the laser in the direction towards the channel axis \cite{khudik2016,arefiev2016,arefiev2016_2,vranic2018b}.
 This causes betatron oscillations with a typical frequency $\omega_{\beta}= \omega_p/\sqrt{2\gamma} $ \cite{pukhov2002}.
 Electrons simultaneously oscillate in the field of the laser, which is modeled as a wavepacket with the angular frequency $\omega_0$.
 As relativistic electrons co-propagate with a laser, the resonant DLA sets off if the frequency of the laser field oscillations at the electron location $\omega'$ matches the frequency of the betatron oscillations.
 The theoretical maximum energy of the most energetic electrons is then determined according to their initial position and the background plasma density \cite{khudik2016}